 Shopify Dev MCP vs WooCommerce MCP: These serve completely different purposes.
 Shopify Dev MCP helps developers build on the platform — searching docs, exploring schemas, validating code.
 WooCommerce’s MCP (developer preview) provides store operations — managing products, orders, customers via REST API.
 WooCommerce has no equivalent to Shopify’s code validation or schema introspection.

-Shopify Storefront MCP vs BigCommerce Storefront MCP: BigCommerce’s Storefront MCP is still in beta (launching end of September).
-Shopify’s is live and production-ready with catalog search, cart management, and policy lookup.
-BigCommerce is playing catch-up in the AI commerce space.
+Shopify Storefront MCP vs BigCommerce Storefront MCP: BigCommerce’s Storefront MCP is still in beta.
+Shopify’s UCP-based Storefront MCP is live with catalog search, cart management, and order tracking — BigCommerce is playing catch-up in the AI commerce space.

 Unique advantage: Shopify is the only e-commerce platform offering a three-server MCP architecture — one for developers (building), one for shoppers (browsing/buying), and one for customers (order management).
-This separation of concerns is architecturally sound and enables focused, purpose-built tools for each audience.
+The UCP migration strengthened the shopping assistant capabilities with better product lookup and order status tools.

 Known Issues